 2017 has turned out to be one of the best years in recent memory for smartphones.
-Last year we thought smartphones had been rather stagnant on the hardware front, with exception to a couple of manufacturers dabbling with modularity, but this year has seen the bezel all but disappear.
+Last year we thought smartphones had been rather stagnant on the hardware front, with exception of a couple of manufacturers dabbling with modularity, but this year has seen the bezel all but disappear.
 OLED displays are king of the hill with all manufacturers now with Google and Apple following Samsung’s lead in that category.
 OLED displays have the ability to control lighting in each individual pixel, whereas LCD displays are backlit and never truly get black, which leads to an incredible contrast ratio.
 If you haven’t gone OLED yet, you’re truly missing out.

 Qualcomm reasserted itself this year with the Snapdragon 835 processor: it’s found in every major flagship smartphone across the board.
 Phones now have a bare minimum of 32GB of storage, with flagships mostly going with 64GB.
 Memory has been standardized to 4GB, with some phones even reaching up to 8GB.

 When you think about how far smartphone manufacturers have come in just one year, it’s crazy to think of the first Pixel as old.
 It’s also to think of the S7 edge as having huge bezels, but it really does have huge top and bottom bezels that make it look old too.
 Last year, there technically wasn’t even a Note after it was recalled due to battery issues.
-And finally, Apple changed up its design of the iPhone 8 and 8 Plus to allow for wireless charging, but that’s expected as it is well behind the curve on adopting technology.
-Nonetheless Apple did release the iPhone X, which is a bezel free, all display phone that is going to be the “design of the future”.
+And finally, Apple changed up its design of the iPhone 8 and 8 Plus to allow for wireless charging, but that’s expected as it is well behind the curve on adopting the technology.
+Nonetheless, Apple did release the iPhone X, which is a bezel-free, all display phone that is going to be the “design of the future”.
 That literally probably means Apple will stick with the design for the next five years since it rarely ever makes changes now that Steve Jobs has passed.

 Now with Google releasing its Pixel 2XL, the year of the 2017 smartphone has come to an end.
 Should you upgrade to a new phone if you have one from last year or even the year before?
 The simple answer is no if your current phone works fine.
-There’s rarely a time when anyone needs to replace their phones every year, unless you’re particularly hard on your devices.
-In most cases it’s cheaper to fix broken displays, replace failing batteries and even factory reset devices than to replace them.
+There’s rarely a time when anyone needs to replace their phones every year unless you’re particularly hard on your devices.
+In most cases, it’s cheaper to fix broken displays, replace failing batteries and even factory reset devices than to replace them.
 New smartphones, especially flagships aren’t cheap.
-However, if you want to replace your 2015 or 2016 smartphone, no one is going to fault you since the upgrades are so drool worthy.
+However, if you want to replace your 2015 or 2016 smartphone, no one is going to fault you since the upgrades are so drool-worthy.